Skip to content

 About this site

-ComputerHits is a online database of every UK 8-bit software chart published from 1982 to 1993.
+ComputerHits is an online database of every UK 8-bit software chart published from 1982 to 1993.

 Acorn Electron (ELK)